 - 1. Councilmembers treat each other with the respect and courtesy that is their due as residents and public officials. - 2.
 Each Councilmember has the responsibility to initiate action to resolve problems cooperatively and as soon as possible, either directly with other Councilmembers or with the City Manager. - 3.
 The Council maintains a respectful decorum, and avoids personal attacks during public meetings, in the press, or at any other time.
 Legitimate dissent or opposition to another Councilmember's voting record or positions on issues are within the bounds of appropriate political discourse. - 4.
 Councilmembers should be sensitive to the negative impact that inappropriate conduct has on the public perception of the City.
 Councilmembers should be mindful of the fact that they are representatives of the City in all their public activities. - 5.
 Councilmembers are flexible and cooperative in filling in for one another at meetings or important functions. - 6.
 Councilmembers do not engage in private discussions in violation of the Brown Act.
 A Councilmember who feels that a conversation is potentially a violation should express his or her concern and immediately withdraw from the conversation.
 Councilmembers are expected to honor such concerns and immediately cease the conversation even if they do not agree that the Brown Act applies in that particular instance. - 7.
 Personal attacks are always off-limits.
-Councilmembers start with the assumption that other members have the best interests of the City at heart, even if they disagree with their positions.
-All official press releases shall be reviewed and approved by the City Manager. - 87.
-If a Councilmember takes a position in the media, or at any public hearing, critical of a decision, or critical of fellow Councilmembers or members' positions on issues, such public comments should stick to the issues under contention and never involve personal attacks. -Councilmembers shall be mindful when representing views or making comments and, if they do not reflect the majority of the Council, must claim the comments as their own personal opinion.
-If the Mayor takes a position in the media, he or she must note the Council's position if it runs contrary to his or her own opinion.
+Councilmembers start with the assumption that other members have the best interests of the City at heart, even if they disagree with their positions. - 8.
+If a Councilmember takes a position in the media, or at any public hearing, critical of a decision, or critical of fellow Councilmembers or members' positions on issues, such public comments should stick to the issues under contention and never involve personal attacks.
+Councilmembers shall be mindful when representing views or making comments and, if they do not reflect the majority of the Council, must claim the comments as their own personal opinion.
 Positions set forth in writing on City letterhead should clearly indicate if the position stated is one officially voted on by the City Council, or if it only represents the position of the individual Councilmember.